 If you're a contractor, server, freelancer, and you work on tips, commissions, or variable paychecks, it's now possible for you to add your income to Level in different amounts and intervals that go anywhere from a week to a year.
 Read More

 Ever since Android 5.1 began rolling out to the Nexus 6 a few months ago, there have been numerous builds at the same time, depending on country and carrier.
 This can be a lot for even the most hardcore of Nexus fans.
 Fret no more, however.
 We are here to help.

 This post is intended for people who have locked bootloaders and flash OTAs - you know, the people who keep their phones stock.
-Read More
+While I realize that a lot of Android Police's readership are power users, a very large number of us, myself included, have neither the time nor sufficient amounts of interest to unlock bootloaders, root devices, etc. Read More

 You might remember way back in August of 2014 there was a cool addition to Chrome for Android that places possible answers to your queries in the Omnibar suggestions.
 It's been active this whole time, but only if you toggle the flag.
 Now it appears to be live for everyone.